Vietnam.vn - Nền tảng quảng bá Việt Nam

 Many opinions say that this criterion is a big challenge for schools, especially universities in the Southern region.

 Statistics show that there are currently about 85,000 university and college lecturers.
-Of these, only 26,800 lecturers have doctoral degrees, accounting for 32%.
+Of these, only 26,800 have doctoral degrees, accounting for 32%.

 However, schools in the North have a higher percentage of PhDs than those in the South.
-Schools in the Central Highlands and Mekong Delta have a very low percentage of PhD lecturers.
+Schools in the Central Highlands and the Mekong Delta have a very low percentage of PhD lecturers.

-Not only lecturers with doctoral degrees, but also other titles and qualifications such as professor, associate professor or master's degree in Southern universities are also very low.
+Not only lecturers with doctoral degrees, but also other titles and qualifications such as professor, associate professor or master's degree in Southern universities are very low.

 It is noteworthy that if calculated by economic region, the whole country has 6 regions.
-The ratio of lecturers with the titles of professor, associate professor and doctor of the 5 regions combined is not equal to the Red River Delta region.
+The ratio of lecturers with the title of professor, associate professor and doctor of 5 regions combined is not equal to the Red River Delta region.
 The Central Highlands is the region with the fewest universities, so the ratio of lecturers at all levels is at the bottom of the list.

 In terms of professorship, the Red River Delta region dominates in terms of proportion.
 It is understandable because this is the region with the most universities in Vietnam, accounting for 44.3% of the total number of universities.

-The Southeast has the second largest number of universities in the country, accounting for 18.4%.
+The Southeast region has the second largest number of universities in the country, accounting for 18.4%.
 However, the proportion of lecturers with the title of professor is very different.

 Đồ họa: MINH GIẢNG